 The Psychological Professions occupy a vast array of leadership and management roles in NHS commissioned services, and have a unique skills set to contribute a specialist psychological perspective.
 However, psychological professionals don’t always recognise their own leadership and management competencies, nor how they relate to a broader NHS leadership agenda.
 There is also a relative lack of visibility of senior psychological professional roles, as well as a poor track record of recruiting a diverse workforce that represents the communities served.

-We have written a report that outlines these and other issues further, with a set of recommendations on how to address these.
-You can access the executive summary here
+We have produced a report that outlines these and other issues further, with a set of recommendations on how to address these.
+Click here to access the report.

 - Promoting Psychological Practice in Physical Healthcare

 The Psychological Professions have important contributions to make in physical healthcare, in order to support more integrated physical, psychological and social healthcare provision, and more psychologically informed systems.
-There are challenges to achieving this more fully, and we have produced a report that outlines these issues further, with a set of recommendations on how to address these.
-You can access the executive summary here
+There are challenges to achieving this more fully, and we have produced report that outlines these issues further, with a set of recommendations on how to address these.
+Click here to access the report.

 - Forming Evidence into Practice Partnerships